Peixer/Clipdoki/README.md

 Hackathons are intense, fast-paced, and exciting, but they can also be overwhelming, especially when working solo or with a team.
 Participants often struggle to manage time, maintain focus, and balance creativity with execution.
 Without a clear structure or timeline, many projects fail to reach a viable demo within the first 24 hours—the critical moment for impressing judges or collaborators.

 ## But What if You Could Have a Personal Assistant 🧑‍💻
 Clipdoki is a Chrome extension that acts as your personal guide, ensuring that you stay on track during a 36-hour hackathon.
-With structured phases, timely reminders, and motivational content, ClippyDoki will help you break through the chaos and ship something you’re proud of.
+With structured phases, timely reminders, and motivational content, Clipdoki will help you break through the chaos and ship something you’re proud of.

 ## 🎯 Solution: How It Works

 1. Chrome Extension Setup
-The journey begins with installing ClippyDoki—your virtual hackathon mentor.
+The journey begins with installing Clipdoki—your virtual hackathon mentor.
 Upon installation, you’ll be guided to define your project and confirm your timeline, agreeing to a pre-set development structure designed for success.

 2. Define Your Idea 💡
 After installing Clipdoki, you’ll be prompted to input your project idea.
 This includes: